Hunter200165/LPatternMatch/index.md

 Logo of language: ![Logo](http://www.andreas-rozek.de/Lua/Lua-Logo_64x64.png "Lua logo")

-# Contancts
+# Contacts

 If you find a bug - please consider opening issue on github.

+If you have a question - you may also open a discussion on github (it is lighter version of issues, so you can just ask your questions here) in real time, as chat.

 If you want to contact me - you may use email (hunter200165@gmail.com), or discord (HFSoftware server, link is in my profile)